mcoquet/frontend-examples/nextjs/planning.md

 5. Edit Functionality:
    - Allow users to edit existing todo titles

-6. Delete Functionality:
-   - Allow users to delete todos

-7. Authentication:
+6. Authentication:
    - Implement authentication for the app
    - Allow users to sign up, sign in, and sign out

-8. Authorization:
+7. Authorization:
    - Implement authorization for the app
    - Allow users to only edit their own todos

+8. Todo Lists Management:
+   - Allow users to delete existing todo lists
+   - Modify TodoList component to load todos for a specific list
+   - Update TodoList and CreateTodoInput components to work with selected todo list